 - Excessive production of cortisol by the adrenal glands (Cushing's Syndrome)

 Excess hair growth on a woman's face usually begins with a few coarse hairs on the chin or upper lip.
 Some women will never have hair growth increase past the Grade 1 shown below, while other women will advance to Grade 4 over time.
 The length of time for electrolysis treatments to be completed will depend entirely on how much hair "Mother Nature" has destined for you to grow.
 One person can be finished with their treatments in 6 to 9 months while another person can take 18 months or longer.
 If you start electrolysis in Grade 1, but are destined to be Grade 4 (without intervention) then you might seek electrolysis treatments throughout the rest of your life.

 Grade 1 Grade 2 Grade 3 Grade 4

 TRANSGENDER CLIENTS WELCOME

-Consultations, treatments and post-LASER sessions are available.
-Barbara is also happy to refer "new girls" to the area support group.
+Consultations, treatments, and post-LASER sessions are available.
+Barbara can refer you to the area support group.

 HAIR GROWTH FACTSHair grows through an opening in the skin called the HAIR FOLLICLE.
 Scientists have determined that the human body is born with anywhere from 5 to 20 million hair follicles.
 Fortunately, for most people, only a small percentage of these follicles will ever produce noticeable hair.